Instructions for adapting your code to an analysis pipeline

 }

-# Other R helper functions
+# Other reporting functions

 biab_warning("This warning will appear in the UI, but does not stop the pipeline.")